 The US Rail System

 The US has roughly 98,000 miles of railroad track.
 This track is old, but it is not legacy.
-And why not provides important insights as to how the term legacy should be used.
+And why not provides valuable insights as to how the term legacy should be used.

 - Rail is far more fuel efficient and cost-effective than motor transport.

-- The US would have a very difficult time delivering freight without this rail system.
+- The US would have a tough time delivering freight without this rail system.